SignPath/website/product/user-guide/managing-certificates/index.md

 * **Certificate signing requests (CSRs)** can be created usign SignPath.
 You can use the CSR to purchase a certificate from a trusted certificate authority (CA).
 By creating a CSR, you ensure that the private key is created directly on our hardware security module (HSM) and cannot be compromised.
 This is the recommended way for securing your code signing process.
 * **PFX files** can be imported into SignPath.
 If you already own a certificate, you can simply upload it.
 However, as your private key may have already been exposed, we recommend to use PFX imports only as a temporary solution.

+## Restrictions

+SignPath allows you to configure restrictions for certificates.
+You can, for instance, specify that all signing requests that are using the certificate must be manually approved.